qrichert/deezconfigs/README.md

 ### Copy some files, and link others

 Use multiple roots.
-You can have multiple roots (subdirectories) in one repo.
+You can have multiple roots (sub-directories) in one repo.
 Use `sync` in one, and `link` in the other.

 If you need anything more advanced than that, `deezconfigs` is likely